campfireunion/docs/docs/1.0/creator-tools/mapping-facial-expressions.md

 In the [Flipside Creator Tools](/docs/1.0/creator-tools) this is mapped to your character in its **Avatar Model References** component, found in the Unity inspector window when you open your character's scene and click on the root of your character in the scene hierarchy.

-There are three methods of mapping facial expressions:
+There are several methods of mapping facial expressions:

 1. [Blend shape mapping](#blend-shape-mapping) - Maps facial expressions to various preset shapes on your character model's face that represent each facial expression, eye blink state, and lip sync [viseme](https://en.wikipedia.org/wiki/Viseme).
 2. [Simplified blend shape mapping](#simplified-blend-shape-mapping) - Blend shape mapping with only one shape for lip syncing representing an open mouth state.
 Great for Muppet-style animation!
 3. [Texture mapping](#texture-mapping) - Maps lip syncing to a series of textures that represent your character's face in that position.
 Ideal for that classic cartoon feel!
+4. [Animation mapping](#animation-mapping) - Maps lip syncing to layers in a Unity animation controller.
+This allows you to animate any serializable fields in your character.
+This allows much more complex animation systems such as face bones, enabled/disabled objects, and particle systems.

+Keep in mind, these systems are in active development, and may change in the future as we improve and expand them!

 ## Blend shape mapping